IABTechLab/uid2-self-serve-portal/README.md

 ### Keycloak setup

 - Start database and Keycloak server by running `docker compose up -d`.
 Now Keycloak will be up and running, and the realm will be configured

+#### Keycloak admin console
+- The Keycloak admin console runs at http://localhost:18080/admin/
-- To access [keycloak admin console](http://localhost:18080/admin/), you can find the username and password in the `docker-compose.yml`
+- The username and password are stored in [docker-compose.yml](./docker-compose.yml)
 - If you set an email address for the admin account, you will need to use that email address to log into the Keycloak admin console

 For more advanced setup, see [Keycloak Advanced Setup](./KeycloakAdvancedSetup.md).

 ### Upgrading Keycloak

 See https://github.com/IABTechLab/uid2-self-serve-portal/pull/98/files for an example PR for how to upgrade Keycloak.
-Note that changes to `Dockerfile_keycloak` often need to be mirrored in `docker-compose.yml`.
+Note that changes to `Dockerfile_keycloak` often need to be mirrored in [docker-compose.yml](./docker-compose.yml).
 You can use `docker build` and `docker run` to manually test the `Dockerfile_keycloak` locally, see https://github.com/IABTechLab/uid2-self-serve-portal/pull/347 for an example.
 You will likely need to upgrade the [keycloak-js](https://www.npmjs.com/package/keycloak-js) package as well.

 Keycloak also provides [Upgrading Guides](https://www.keycloak.org/docs/latest/upgrading/index.html) for each version.